-One of my most popular posts on this blog is My (Disaster) Digital Perm Review, and as disastrous as it was… I am actually contemplating getting another one, perhaps later on in the year.
+One of my most popular posts on this blog is My (Disaster) Digital Perm Review.

 The price and duration of the digital perm procedure is a huge giveaway.

 Digital perms are expensive.

 If a salon is saying they can do a digital perm under US$150, it probably isn’t a real digital perm, and you’ll get an awful experience like my own.

 The digital perm machine is expensive for the salon, so the service itself should be more than your usual perm.

 Also keep in mind your hair length and thickness – the more hair you have, the more expensive it will be.

 The duration of the digital perm is another sign.
 If a salon says they can do a digital perm in less than 2 hours, that is a dead giveaway it’s not a real digital perm as well.